jayspeidell/jayspeidell.github.io/_pages/cv.md

 # Work experience
 ### Marketing Manager @ Momentum, Inc \| Nov '15 to Present
 Seattle, WA
-* Write industry-leading content on financial institution retail and workplace issues.
-* Create some of the best proposals in the industry.
-* Analyze the credit union market using Python and Jupyter Notebooks, creating geographic data and maps to focus business development efforts.
-* Led a website redevelopment project, improving site navigation and boosting engagement among target demographic.
-* Led a CRM and Marketing Automation migration project that resulted in higher engagement and better lead capture and follow-up.
+* Drove increased marketing and sales performance through a CRM conversion, website optimization, an industry-leading blog, and high-value demand generation content.
+* Developed effective annual marketing strategies that delivered on overall organizational goals.

 ### Special Projects Manager @ The Speidell Group \| Mar '08 to May '15
 Lynchburg, VA
-* Created engaging photo, video, and written content for clients
+* Managed the production of photo and video marketing \newline materials.
-* Led the development of an automated estimation and proposal system via a third party developer.
+* Led the development of an automated estimation and proposal system to replace a manual process.

 ### Kindergarten Teacher @ Multiple Private Schools \| Jul '11 to Mar '14
 Seoul, South Korea